kvarak/dnd/docs/_Classes/cleric.md

 ### Arcane Initiate
-When you choose this domain at 1st level, you gain proficiency with the Arcana skill, and you gain two cantrips of your choice from the wizard spell list.
+When you take this domain at 1st level, add *Arcana* to you class skills, and gain 1 skill point to spend on this skill.

+Additionally you gain two cantrips of your choice from the wizard spell list.
 For you, these cantrips count as cleric cantrips.

 ### Channel: Harness Power
-Att 2nd level you can expend a use of your Channel Divinity to fuel your spells.
+You can Channel Divinity to fuel your spells.
 As a ***bonus action***, you touch your holy symbol, utter a prayer, and regain one expended spell slot, the level of which can be no higher than half your proficiency bonus.

 ### Spell Breaker
-Starting at 6th level, when you restore hit points to an ally with a spell of 1st level or higher, you can also end one spell of your choice on that creature.
+When you restore hit points to an ally with a spell of 1st level or higher, you can also end one spell of your choice on that creature.
 The level of the spell you end must be equal to or lower than the level of the spell slot you use to cast the healing spell.

 ### Faithful Path
-At 8th level, if you have chosen the **Path of the Crusader**, the extra damage you deal is force damage.
+If you have chosen the **Path of the Crusader**, the extra damage you deal is force damage.

 ### Rapid Arcana
-Beginning at 10th level, you have learned how to quicken your arcane casting.
+You have learned how to quicken your spellcasting.
 When you cast a spell of 1st level or higher on your turn that only targets allies, you spend a Piety to cast a cantrip as a ***bonus action***.

 ### Arcane Mastery
-At 17th level, you choose four spells from the wizard spell list, one from each of the following levels: 6th, 7th, 8th, and 9th.
-You add them to your list of domain spells.
+Choose four spells from the wizard spell list, one from each of the following levels: 6th, 7th, 8th, and 9th.
+Add them to your list of domain spells.
 Like your other domain spells, they are always prepared and count as cleric spells for you.